Avaray/lora-keywords-finder/README.md

-# 🧙‍♂️ LoRA Keywords Picker for ForgeUI
+# 🧙‍♂️ LoRA Keywords Finder for ForgeUI

-This Extension lets you fetch keywords for your [LoRA](https://wiki.civitai.com/wiki/Low-Rank_Adaptation) models using [CivitAI API](https://developer.civitai.com/docs/api/public-rest).
+This Extension lets you find keywords for your [LoRA](https://wiki.civitai.com/wiki/Low-Rank_Adaptation) models using [CivitAI API](https://developer.civitai.com/docs/api/public-rest).
 Created for [ForgeUI](https://github.com/lllyasviel/stable-diffusion-webui-forge) without plans to support other UIs.
 I was inspired by [this Redddit post](https://www.reddit.com/r/StableDiffusion/comments/1gbjasv/automatic1111_and_loras_for_generation_is_there/).